SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/build-a-hello-world-extension.md

 ![Yeoman SharePoint generator prompts to create an extension solution](../../../../images/ext-yeoman-app-prompts.png)

+> Notice that if you use too long naming for the extension, that can cause issues.
+Provided entries are used to generate alias entry for the application customizer manifest json file.
+If alias is longer than 40 characters, you will have an exception when you are trying to serve the extension using `gulp serve --nobrowser`.
+You can solve this by updating the alias entry also afterwards.

 At this point, Yeoman will install the required dependencies and scaffold the solution files along with the **HelloWorld** extension.
 This might take a few minutes.

 When the scaffold is complete, you should see the following message indicating a successful scaffold: